 Which one to choose ?

-You should always go for a standard SSD as it will give you enterprise level performance to your website.
+You should always go for a standard SSD as it will give you the enterprise-level performance of your website.
 There are many companies who have already started rolling out NVMe SSD which is 60% faster than regular SSD to level up the web hosting performance.

-You should always consider a SSD over a HDD unless you are taking dedicated hosting with a mixed storage, where HDD is used to store data, and SSD performs all the task.
+You should always consider an SSD over an HDD unless you are taking dedicated hosting with mixed storage, where HDD is used to store data, and SSD performs all the tasks.

 Important Things to Consider

 Web Hosting may look simple to you but there are plenty of things and tools that make it happen.
 Web hosting has many components which help it to achieve a good performance.